Semantic Segmentation by Semantic Proportions: Introduction

 \section{Introduction}

-Semantic segmentation is widely resorted in a variety of fields such as autonomous driving \cite{siam2018comparative}, medical imaging \cite{asgari2021deep, yang2021artificial}, augmented reality \cite{zhang2020slimmer} and robotics \cite{milioto2018real}.
-Impressive improvements have been shown in those areas with the recent development of deep neural networks (DNNs), benefited from the availability of extensive annotated segmentation datasets at a large scale \cite{garcia2017review, hao2020brief}.
-However, creating such datasets can be very expensive and time-consuming due to the usual need of annotating pixel-wise labels as it takes between 54 and 79 seconds per object \cite{bearman2016s}, and thus requiring a couple of minutes per image with a few objects.
-Moreover, requiring full supervision is rather impractical in some cases for example medical imaging where expert knowledge is required.
+\IEEEPARstart{S}{emantic} segmentation is the task of partitioning an image into different regions depending on their semantic classes/categories.
+It is widely used in a variety of fields such as autonomous driving \cite{siam2018comparative}, medical imaging \cite{asgari2021deep, yang2021artificial}, augmented reality \cite{zhang2020slimmer} and robotics \cite{milioto2018real}.
+Impressive improvements have been shown in those areas with the recent development of deep neural networks (DNNs), benefiting from the availability of extensive annotated segmentation datasets at a large scale \cite{garcia2017review, hao2020brief}.
+However, creating such datasets can be expensive and time-consuming due to the usual need to annotate pixel-wise labels as it takes between 54 and 79 seconds per object \cite{bearman2016s}, thus requiring a couple of minutes per image with a few objects.
+Moreover, requiring full supervision is rather impractical in some cases, for example, in medical imaging where expert knowledge is required.
 Annotating 3D data for semantic segmentation is even more costly and time-consuming due to the additional complexity and dimensionality of the data, which generally requires voxel (i.e., point in 3D space) annotation.
 Skilled annotators from outsourcing companies that are dedicated to data annotation may be needed for specific requests to ensure annotation accuracy and consistency, adding further to the cost \cite{genova2021learning}.
+In addition, saving the annotated data could also be expensive given the substantial amount of storage space generally needed.